 Nakano Takeko was an onna-bugeisha who fought and died during the Boshin war.
 Legend has it that she killed 172 samurai at the time of her death.
 She fought with the iconic naginata and led a corps of female combats who fought the war independently.

 However, her demise marked the end of onna-bugeisha in Japanese society.
-The society changed irrevocably and their numbers fell.
+Society changed irrevocably and their numbers fell.

 Now that you’ve read about Japan’s female warriors, check out some badass women pirates who broke all stereotypes and took to the high seas!